salamanders/candybot/README.md

 # CandyBot
-A Halloween Trick-or-Treat no-contact "Claw Game" that trick-or-treaters control through arm-motions to grab the candy, made from LEGO Mindstorms EV3 and some custom code.
+A Halloween Trick-or-Treat no-contact "Claw Game" that trick-or-treating kids control through arm-motions to grab the candy, made from LEGO Mindstorms EV3 and some custom code.

-## Architecture
+## Architecture Stack

 1. BrickPi3 (EV3 hat on Raspberry Pi 3)
 2. Running EV3Dev (Debian)